brigadecore/brigade/2.0-PROPOSAL/README.md

 can therefore have their accounts _locked_ (instead of deleted) by a user manager.

-Non-human users-- such as event gateways-- will utilize service accounts that human Brigade administrators may manage directly using the CLI/API.
+Some non-human users-- such as event gateways-- will utilize service accounts that human Brigade administrators may manage directly using the CLI/API.
 Service accounts will authenticate by means of non-expiring but revokable bearer tokens.
 (Note these are _not_ Kubernetes service accounts; but _Brigade_ service accounts.)